cman10/tic-tac-toe--firebase/README.md

 ## Tic Tac Toe

-A tic tac toe game built using functional and class based componentsand deployed on firebase.
+A tic tac toe game built using functional and class based components and deployed on firebase.